AMERICAN EXPERIENCE: JFK

-Airs Monday, Nov.
-11 & Tuesday, Nov.
-12, 2013 at 9 p.m. on KPBS TV
+Airs Monday, Aug.
+8 & Tuesday, Aug.
+9, 2016 at 9 p.m. on KPBS TV

 Forever enshrined in myth by an assassin’s bullet, John F. Kennedy’s presidency has often defied objective appraisal.
-This new portrait offers a fresh assessment of the man, his accomplishments and his unfulfilled promise.
+This portrait offers a fresh assessment of the man, his accomplishments and his unfulfilled promise.
 Produced and directed by Susan Bellows, "JFK" features interviews with Kennedy family members and historians including Robert Dallek, Robert Caro, and Evan Thomas.

-Beginning with Kennedy’s childhood years as the privileged but sickly second son of one of the wealthiest men in America, the film explores his early political career as a lackluster congressman, his successful run for the U.S. Senate, and the game-changing presidential campaign that made him the youngest elected president in U.S. history.
+Beginning with Kennedy’s childhood years as the privileged but sickly second son of one of the wealthiest men in America, "JFK" explores his early political career as a lackluster congressman, his successful run for the U.S. Senate, and the game-changing presidential campaign that made him the youngest elected president in U.S. history.